 Gouvieux, France, 27 September 2016 – His Highness the Aga Khan, Chairman of the Aga Khan Development Network (AKDN) and Rémy Rioux, Director-General of the French Development Agency (AFD), today presided over the signing of a loan agreement for US$25 million to finance the construction of the Aga Khan Academy Maputo.

 The agreement will expand provision of high quality education to develop future leaders and train teachers, supporting economic and social development in Mozambique.
 It will provide opportunities for talented girls and boys to access primary and secondary education, regardless of their socio-economic background.
 A unique talent identification system, as well as student scholarships, allows the Aga Khan Academy to offer a large number of students from lower income families the opportunity to access quality education.

 This loan, coupled with an investment of US$33 million by the AKDN, will enable the construction of the campus for the Aga Khan Academy Maputo, together with state-of-the-art infrastructure, facilities and equipment.
-In parallel, the construction of apartments for faculty and for rent will help support over $60 million of financial aid to be disbursed over the next 20 years.
+In parallel, the construction of apartments for faculty and for rent will help support over US$60 million of financial aid to be disbursed over the next 20 years.